Distributed Optimisation with Linear Equality and Inequality Constraints using PDMM: Numerical experiments

 \section{Numerical experiments}

 In this section we will discuss experimental results obtained by computer simulations.
-We will first consider an illustrative example where we show results for a quadratic problem over a graph of $n=3$ nodes, to demonstrate convergence results for synchronous and asynchronous IEQ-PDMM, and to verify the robustness against transmission failures.
+We will start by demonstrating that the relaxed condition ($\partial f$ being uniformly monotone) as given in Proposition~\ref{prop:conv} and Proposition~\ref{prop:spdmm} is a sufficient condition for primal convergence.
+We show convergence results for synchronous and asynchronous IEQ-PDMM, and demonstrate the robustness of the algorithm against transmission faillures.
 Secondly, we will discuss an application of network linear programming, where we collaboratively compute the intersection of convex polytopes for target localisation.
-Finally, we will compare the proposed algorithm with an existing (ADMM-based) algorithm and a PDMM variant where we introduced slack variables to handle the inequality constraints.
+Finally, we will compare the proposed algorithm with extended ADMM \cite{He23ADMMIneq} and a PDMM variant where we introduced slack variables to handle the inequality constraints.